 The Smart City Program will require expanding our ITS Regional Architecture in order to establish the framework for Smart City and CV concepts to be implemented across the metro area.
 This will position the entire region as an agent of change and a benchmark for the nation.
 We will jumpstart an update to the architecture by leveraging CDOT's RoadX project and the available architecture and standards work completed by the USDOT for CV concepts.
 The USDOT's CV Reference Implementation Architecture (CVRIA) provides the physical, functional, communications and enterprise architecture viewpoints as guidance for implementing CV applications.
-More importantly, the CVRIA was built to ensure CV deployments fit into the greater National ITS Architecture, enabling a standards-based implementation that will ensure the new system can be seamlessly integrated into existing transportation management and ITS systems for the region and as a model for additional Smart Cities to follow.
+More importantly, the CVRIA was built to ensure CV deployments fit into the greater National ITS Architecture, enabling a standards-based implementation that will ensure the new system can be seamlessly integrated into existing transportation management and ITS systems for the region and RI Equivalent partner(s) based on open BIDs as a model for additional Smart Cities to follow.